OpeOnikute/project-ideas-and-specs/ideas/story-game.md

 - Each player gets one minute un-restricted to type in a paragraph.
 - If a player hasn't entered non-empty text after the full minute, the other player gets his own next minute.
 - When players are done, player one can decide to end.
+- The title is chosen at the end.
 - When the game ends, the system provides box that contains the entire story, formatted in paragraphs.
 - Player one can then:
   - edit the content of that box